-Here's how I make this amazing syrup!
+Here's how I make this amazing strawberry simple syrup recipe!

 This recipe makes a huge bottle full.
 I like to use this syrup on my homemade waffles and my Dutch Baby Pancakes.